For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The city is based further inland than other Aussie cities, so it isn't the best option if you're looking for beaches on your doorstep.

-However, it's home to the Australian National University, one of the top universities in the country.
+However, it houses the Australian National University, one of the top universities in the country.
 So it's definitely a good place to go if you're looking for academic prestige.

 5. Adelaide